2000 Rugby League Emerging Nations Tournament

 The 2000 Emerging Nations World Championship was the second edition of the tournament and was held alongside the 2000 Rugby League World Cup.
 The tournament was won by the British Amateur Rugby League Association (BARLA).
+The other five teams involved in the competition had all taken part in the World Cup qualification tournament the previous year.

 Venues

 The games were played at various venues in England.
 The Final was played at Tetley's Stadium in Dewsbury.